honey-protocol/honey-frontend-legacy/README.md

 Make sure to create a `.env` file based on the `.env.example` file.
 The RPC_URL is the standard mainnet RPC.
 You should replace this with a custom one if you are in need of better performance.
+We currently do not have farm listed on devnet, however we will add instructions to add farm to devnet in the future.

 Install all the required packages via: